Chill-project/Documentation/source/bundles/custom-fields.rst

 This step is necessary to allow user to create custom fields group associated with this entity.

-Two methods are available :
+Two methods are available.

-* In your app/config.yml file.
-This is the easiest method, but discouraged because it will reduce the ease for installation.
-* In your Extension class : a bit harder for devs, much easier for installers.
+The recommended method is to do it in DependencyInjection/Extension class.
+It is recommended as your bundle will be well set up (for custom field) in every chill installation that use it.

+The discouraged method is to declare via the app/config.yml file.
+This is very quick to set up for a given chill installation but it is not done automatically : in every chill installation that use your bundle, this step has to be performed.

-In app/config.yml file
+In app/config.yml file (discouraged)
-""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""

+This method is discouraged but explained first as it helps to undersand the recommended method.

 Add those file under `chill_custom_fields` section :